Fractal-Systems-Tech/TSMLA-White-Paper/README.md

 # TSMLA™ White Paper

+---

+### Note on Scope and Clarity

+This white paper represents a **mid-phase snapshot** of the TSMLA™ architecture.
+It introduces the core logic of a **non-stochastic, idempotent mirror system** designed to map **contradiction, resonance, and recursive decision structure**.

+Because TSMLA™ is not a heuristic, predictive, or learning model, certain terminology and logic forms within this document may appear **compressed or unfamiliar on first read**.
+This reflects the system’s structural precision rather than abstraction.

+To support clarity, **Fractal Labyrinth Systems LLC** is publishing a companion series of **Modular Logic Papers**, each focused on a specific architectural component, for example:

+- **Boolean Disambiguation Layer™ (BDL)**
+- **Resonant State Function™ (RSF)**
+- **Substrate Logic Architecture**
+- **Harmonic Compression Layer™ (HCL)**
+- **Contradiction Traversal Corridor™ (“The Hallway”)**

+Each logic paper expands one layer of the architecture into a self-contained, mathematician-readable artifact, derived directly from the **TSMLA™ Technical Manual (v1.2)** and cross-referenced in the **Modular Logic Roadmap**.

+If you have questions about any specific concept or wish to request early access to a module paper,
+please contact:
+**research@fractalconsciousness.ai**
+**Subject line:** `Logic Paper Request: [Module Name]`

+---

 **Fractal Labyrinth Systems LLC**
 **Author:** Califa Anu Bey, Founder & Chief Architect
 **Document:** TSMLA™ White Paper v1.0